-It is clear the coronavirus pandemic will have a wide impact across the whole economy, with all businesses and individuals experiencing some loss, cost or inconvenience.
-We will do what we can to help you minimise any adverse impact on your rental investment.
+It is clear the COVID19 coronavirus pandemic is having a wide impact across the whole economy, with all businesses and individuals experiencing some loss, cost or inconvenience.
+We are doing what we can to help you minimise any adverse impact on your rental investment.

-We have had a number of conversations with tenants and landlords understandably expressing concern about how tenancies may be affected.
+Since lockdown started in March 2020 we have had many conversations with tenants and landlords understandably expressing concern about how tenancies may be affected.
 Positively everyone seems to be pulling together, recognising this is a new and extraordinary situation.

-Given the need for social isolation and working from home, we thought it may be helpful to update you to address some key questions you may have.
+Given the need for social distancing and working from home where possible, we thought it may be helpful to update you to address some key questions you may have.

 This is the obvious big question, as a wide range of businesses may be affected, which may mean your tenants’ earnings could be affected.
-It is also the issue that has prompted the various Government support schemes.
+It is also the issue that prompted the various Government support schemes.
+Happily 95% of our tenants are paying their full rent as normal, but we know the situation is fluid.

-We have asked all tenants to let us know as early as possible if they have any difficulties paying, so we can agree on any steps with you.
-In the first instance, we will be checking they have explored the various State support schemes and asking whether they can pay anything.
-Whilst these schemes will support most people, for most of their rent, some will inevitably be unable to meet any or much of their rent.
+We asked all tenants to let us know as early as possible if they have any difficulties paying, so we can agree on any steps with you.
+In the first instance, we check they have explored the various State support schemes and ask whether they can pay anything.
+Whilst these schemes support most people affected by the pandemic, for most of their rent, some will inevitably be unable to meet any or much of their rent.

 The question is what happens then?
-Given this is a short term issues we would be exploring with you whether you can allow a rent reduction or rent delay/holiday to ensure you retain your tenants for when things get back to normal.
-Given it will not be possible to change tenants during the crisis (see ‘Can I evict tenants who don’t pay?’ below), it may be necessary to provide some support to tenants, which would provide the following benefits:
+Given this is an exceptional issue we then explore with you whether you can allow a rent reduction or rent delay/holiday to ensure you retain your tenants for when things get back to normal.
+Given it is not possible to take court action to evict tenants during the crisis (see ‘Can I evict tenants who don’t pay?’ below), it may be necessary to provide some latitude to tenants, which would provide you with the following benefits:

 Positively we know the overwhelming majority of tenants properly pay their rent and let us know about any difficulties.
 We are confident they will continue to do their best to pay their rent if they can.
-Sadly for some, the hard fact may be that they may lose their income and have no prospect of getting paid work until the situation gets back to normal.
-We very much hope this is a minority of people.
+Sadly for 1% of our tenants the hard fact is they have lost their income and struggle to get paid work until the situation gets back to normal.
+We hope it is not your tenants!

 Obviously we will update you quickly if there is any non-payment of rent, as we know people will be particularly sensitive to any rent problems in the coming weeks.

-If you have rent protection insurance under our scheme this should cover unpaid rent in accordance with the policy.
-The Legal Expenses and Rent Protection cover we provide through One Broker will pay your unpaid rent up to £2,500 per month for up to £25,000 p.a..
+If you took out legal expenses and rent protection cover under our scheme at the start of a tenancy before the pandemic this should cover unpaid rent in accordance with the policy.
+The Legal Expenses and Rent Protection cover we provide through One Broker will pay your unpaid rent up to £2,500 per month for up to £25,000 p.a. once normal eviction proceedings can start.
 This should be more than adequate to protect your rental income for the period of corona virus pandemic.

-However, the insurer would also want to minimise their liability and may seek to evict the tenant (at the insurer’s cost).
+However, the insurer would also want to minimise their liability and will seek to evict the tenant (at the insurer’s cost).
 The emergency legislation on evictions (See ‘Can I evict tenants who don’t pay?’ below) means the insurer will not be able to start eviction proceedings whilst the crisis continues.
-Once your tenant starts to pay rent you can tell the insurer you wish to withdraw the claim, thereby preventing eviction if you choose.
-In such cases, you may not be able to make a further rent claim for that tenant.
+Given there is a cost to changing a tenant, you may decide to not make a claim.

-The Government has announced that emergency mortgage holidays of up to three months will be available to buy to let mortgages.
+The Government has announced that emergency mortgage holidays of up to three months are available to buy to let mortgages.

 This clearly may help if your own cashflow is under pressure.
-However, we have yet to see the detail.
-Based on past mortgage holidays such an arrangement may have an impact on your credit score.
+However based on past mortgage holidays such an arrangement may have an impact on your credit score.

 In any event, given interest rates are so low, it is unlikely this mortgage holiday would save you the equivalent of the loss of rent.

-Therefore it may be prudent to calculate how much you would benefit from such a holiday in advance, so you can decide whether this would be useful should it be needed.
+Therefore it may be prudent to calculate how much you would benefit from such a holiday, so you can decide whether this would be useful.

 In the event you need to take a mortgage holiday, we will obviously provide any information we have that may help you.